 You want a company to accompany you through the day and keep you busy when you come back home.
 Your house owners strictly forbid dogs and cats, and yet you want a pet to keep you company.
+You want a pet to make you feel less anxious and always in a more upbeat mood.
 You have limited space but really could use the watch of gazeful eyes to listen to your day’s version.

 You want a tortoise